An HMO is any property let to three or more tenants that form two or more households.

-We have access to every HMO lender and have a wide range of lenders for your next purchase or remortgage.
+We have access to a wide range of lenders for your next purchase or remortgage.
 Every lender has different rules on the type and size of HMO and we deal with them all.

-We are advisers to a small number of lenders on the HMO sector and are regular contributors to the media on the sector.
+We are advisers to a number of lenders and are regular contributors to the media in the HMO sector.

 POINTS TO CONSIDER WHEN COMPARING HMO MORTGAGES

-- The more experience the more lenders are available;
+- The more landlord experience you have the more lenders are available

-- Limited products for property owners who are first time landlords;
+- Fewer products for property owners who are first time landlords

-- Less lenders if no communal space or kitchen equipment in rooms;
+- Fewer lenders if no communal space or kitchen equipment in rooms

-- HMO mortgages are available on an interest only, full repayment or part interest and part repayment basis;
+- HMO mortgages are available on interest only, full repayment or part interest/part repayment basis

 - Available to individuals, partnerships, LLPs and limited companies;